-- When facilities or buildings, or portions thereof, are completely protected with an approved automatic fire sprinkler system the provisions of section 18.3.1 may be modified by the AHJ. - When water supply requirements cannot be installed due to topography or other conditions, the AHJ may require additional fire protection as specified in section 18.3.2 as amended in the code. - When there are not more than two dwellings, or two private garage, carports, sheds and agricultural.
-Occupancies, the requirements of section 18.3.1 may be modified by AHJ. - 18.3.2 Where no adequate or reliable water distribution system exists, approved reservoirs, pressure tanks, elevated tanks, fire department tanker shuttles, or other approved systems capable of providing the required fire flow shall be permitted. - 18.3.3 The location, number and type of fire hydrants connected to a water supply capable of delivering the required fire flow shall be provided on a fire apparatus access road on the site of the premises or both, in accordance with the appropriate county water requirements. - 18.3.4 Fire Hydrants and connections to other approved water supplies shall be accessible to the fire department. - $18.3.5\ Private\ water\ supply\ systems\ shall\ be\ tested\ and\ maintained\ in\ accordance\ with\ NFPA\ 25$ or county requirements as determined by the AHJ. - 18.3.6 Where required by the AHJ, fire hydrants subject to vehicular damage shall be protected unless located within a public right of way.
+- When facilities or buildings, or portions thereof, are completely protected with an approved automatic fire sprinkler system the provisions of section 18.3.1 may be modified by the AHJ. - When water supply requirements cannot be installed the to topography or other conditions, the AHJ may require additional fire protection as specified in section 18.3.2as amended in the code. . ر - When there are not more than two dwellings, or two private garage, carports, sheds and agricultural.
+Occupancies, the requirements of section 18.3.1 may be modified by AHJ.

+18.3.2 Where no adequate or reliable water distribution system exists, approved reservoirs, pressure tanks, elevated tanks, fire department tanker shuttles, or other approved systems capable of providing the required fire flow shall be permitted.

+18.3.3 The location, number and type of fire hydrants connected to a water supply capable of delivering the required fire flow shall be provided on a fire apparatus access road on the site of the premises or both, in accordance with the appropriate county water requirements.
+183.4 Fire Hydrants and connections to other approved water supplies shall be accessible to the

+18.3.5 Private water supply systems shall be tested and maintained in accordance with NFPA 25 or county requirements as determined by the AHJ.

+18.3.6 Where required by the AHJ, fire hydrants subject to vehicular damage shall be protected unless located within a public right of way.